Ukie555/ukie555.github.io/index.md

 ## Welcome to Chen Gao's Homepage

-You can use the [editor on GitHub](https://github.com/Ukie555/ukie555.github.io/edit/main/index.md) to maintain and preview the content for your website in Markdown files.

 **Work Background:**
 - 5-year working experience in two Fortune 500 enterprises
 - Business Analysis and Product Design @JD Logistics, Beijing, China